CBS Olympic broadcasts: 1990s coverage

-Although CBS bid on the rights to several Olympics in the 1970s and 1980s, the network was outbid by rivals, NBC and ABC.
+Although CBS bid on the rights to several Olympics in the 1970s and 1980s, CBS was outbid by rivals NBC and ABC.
 When the 1990s approached, CBS won the rights to three consecutive Winter Games: 1992, 1994 and 1998.

+On May 24, 1988, CBS won the broadcasting rights to the 1992 Winter Olympics from Albertville, France after bidding around $243 million.
+On August 23, 1989, CBS also won the rights to broadcast the 1994 Winter Olympics from Lillehammer, Norway after bidding $300 million.
+Finally, on January 18, 1994, won the rights to broadcast the 1998 Winter Olympics from Nagano, Japan, after paying approximately $375 million.

-The network provided some live coverage of the 1992 Games in Albertville, France on weekend mornings and afternoons (and on the last Friday morning (Eastern Time) of the Games to show live the men's ice hockey semifinal between the United States and Unified Team, but most of the events (and all of the prime time coverage) were broadcast by CBS on tape delay, owing to the time difference between the United States and Europe.
-A similar format was used two years later in 1994 when the Winter Games adopted a new schedule, midway between the four-year Summer Games cycle, instead of in the same year as the Summer Olympics.
+CBS provided the live coverage of the 1992 Winter Games in Albertville, France on weekend mornings and afternoons (and on the last Friday morning (Eastern Time) of the Games to show live the men's ice hockey semifinal between the United States and Unified Team, but most of the events (and all of the prime time coverage) were broadcast by CBS on tape delay, owing to the time difference between the United States and Europe.
+A similar format was used in 1994 when the Winter Games were rescheduled to occur midway between Summer Olympics rather than in the same year.

-The 1994 Games in Lillehammer, Norway saw the highest nighttime ratings in the history of American Olympic telecasts, as a result of the scandal in which associates of figure skater Tonya Harding attacked Nancy Kerrigan and the media frenzy that followed.
+The 1994 Winter Games in Lillehammer, Norway saw the highest nighttime ratings in the history of American Olympic telecasts, as a result of the scandal in which associates of figure skater Tonya Harding attacked Nancy Kerrigan and the media frenzy that followed.
 The short program in women's figure skating, which aired on February 23 is, As of 2008, the sixth-highest rated prime time television program in American history.
 It had a rating of 48.5 and a share of 64 (meaning 48.5% of all television sets in the U.S. and 64% of all television sets turned on were tuned in to CBS).
 The long program two days later had a rating of 44.1 and another 64 share; it ranks 32nd.
-Both the short and long programs were shown on tape delay during prime time about six or so hours after the events had taken place.
+Both the short and long programs aired on tape delay during prime time, roughly six hours after the events occurred.